CreatingNull/Null-Packet-Comms-Arduino/README.md

 ### Source Structure

 The source code is written in C++ and contained within the `src/` subdir.
-Most of the code is formatted to clang specifications, however this is automated via the [pre-commit](https://github.com/CreatingNull/UOS-Interface/actions/workflows/run-pre-commit.yml) framework, see repo [hooks](.pre-commit-config.yaml).
+Most of the code is formatted to clang specifications, however this is automated via the [pre-commit](https://github.com/pre-commit/pre-commit) framework, see repo [hooks](.pre-commit-config.yaml).
+The hook's `LLVM` and `cppcheck` dependencies should be installed for the OS, as well as those defined in [development-requirements](resources/development-requirements.txt) to correctly execute the pre-commit tasks.

 The pre-commit action is currently automated by GitHub actions CI, to verify against pushes and pull-requests.